patrickbwarren/python3-HNC-solver/README.md

 trapezium rule suffices.
 The derivative with respect to density would usually be computed numerically too.

-For the HNC closure, which is free energy based, in fact it should be _exactly_ true that the energy route pressure is the same as the virial route pressure, not just the mean-field contributions.
-So differences here are a test of the numerics rather than the physical approximations.

 ### Solutes

 The above methodology can be repurposed to solve also the case of an